 For readers and critics, narratives are studied as an essential constituent of critical thinking.
 Anecdotes or stories are exercises in problem-solving, as in a mystery, a detective story, or a vengeance narrative.

-Without a conflict, problem, or obstacle, there can be no story.
-The necessary conflict in a story stands as a problem, and the working out or resolution of that conflict represents the solving of the problem, where the story ends.
+No conflict, problem, or obstacle = no story.
+The necessary conflict in a story stands as a problem, and the working out or resolution of that conflict represents the solving or resolution of the problem, where the story ends.

 Narratives or stories may be fiction or nonfiction, personal or historical—and story-telling frequently blurs the borders between what really happened and what might have happened.

 Problems with defining or describing narrative: